corvus-dotnet/Corvus.JsonSchema/README.md

 Your JSON schema can be embedded in a YAML document (such as a YAML-based OpenAPI or AsyncAPI document), and you can resolve internal references just as with a JSON document.

+Add the `--yaml` command line option to enable YAML support, or set the `supportYaml: true` property in a generator config file.

 ## V4.0 Updates

 There are a number of significant changes in this release